New York Rangers: Uniforms

 The modernized classic uniforms introduced in 1978 featured some subtle changes.
 Both jerseys featured a V-neck collar in a red-white-red pattern, and bolder stripes on the sleeves and waistline.
 On the blue jersey, the red and white stripes were separated by thin blue stripes, along with the waistline stripes being raised above the hemline so that the patterns on both jerseys matched.
 From 1978 to 1987, the blue jersey (then the road jersey) featured "NEW YORK" diagonally across the front instead of the traditional "RANGERS" wordmark, similar to their 2010s heritage alternate jerseys.
 In 1997, the Rangers reverted the blue jersey's design, restoring the old striping pattern, and becoming the first team to re-introduce lace-up collars.
-The white jerseys followed suit in 1999, and the design was carried over to the Reebok Edge template in 2007.
+The design was carried over to the Reebok Edge template in 2007.

 On October 7, 2001, the Rangers wore a modified version of their blue jerseys in a home game against the Buffalo Sabres.
 This design combined the current/traditional striping with the "NEW YORK" wordmark of the 1978–1987 uniforms.
 The uniforms were worn in the wake of the September 11 attacks.

 The Rangers previously had a navy alternate jersey featuring the head of the Statue of Liberty with the team abbreviation (NYR) below in a futuristic script.
-Silver was used as an accent color, but the player names and numbers retain the same color schemes as the regular jerseys, except for a darker shade of blue.
-Other than a white version used in the 1998–99 season, this jersey was used from 1996 to 2007, and proved to be highly popular with fans.
+Silver was used as an accent color, but the player names and numbers retained the same color schemes as the regular jerseys, except for a darker shade of blue.
+Other than a white version used in the 1998–99 season, this jersey was used from 1996 to 2007.

 During the 2010–11 season, the Rangers debuted a heritage blue jersey as their new alternate uniform.
 The jersey featured a darker shade of blue, as well as a cream trim.
-Unlike the regular jerseys, the font of the alternate was sans-serif and did not feature a dropshadow, much like the original Rangers jersey.
+Unlike the regular jerseys, the font of the alternate was sans-serif and did not feature a drop-shadow, much like the original Rangers jersey.
 The Rangers wore the jerseys at home on Saturdays and when they played against Original Six teams.
-For the 2017–18 season, the heritage jersey was retired because of the league-wide switch to the Adidas uniform format.

 In the 2012 Winter Classic, the Rangers wore a cream jersey combining classic and current styles.
 A different version of the shield logo was used, while the player names were arranged in a straight line.
 The stripes were also lessened, giving it a minimalist, vintage look, as most Winter Classic jerseys are.